Curry bread

 Curry bread (カレーパン, karē pan) is a popular Japanese food.
-It consists of Japanese curry wrapped in a piece of dough, which is then coated in bread crumbs and deep fried.
-On occasion it is baked instead of deep fried, but deep frying is the most common method of cooking.
+It consists of Japanese curry or other types of curry wrapped in a piece of dough, which is then coated in bread crumbs and deep fried.
+On occasion it is baked instead of deep-fried, but deep-frying is the most common method of cooking.
 Curry bread is usually found in bakeries and convenience stores.

+History

+The exact origin of curry bread in Japan is unknown, but it is often said that it was created in 1927 by a man named Nakata Toyoharu.
+It was during this time period that foods from Western countries were becoming popular in Japan and many businesses were experimenting with making Japanese-style Western dishes.
+As curry was introduced to Japan by Anglo-Indian Royal Navy officers, curry bread was originally called "Western food bread" (洋食パン, yōshoku pan) when it was first sold in Tokyo during the early Shōwa era.
+It eventually became widely referred to as "curry bread" (カレーパン, karē pan) due to its curry filling.